 The court does not appear to be saying that other Plavix patients may not have a failure to warn case but that, as applied to the facts and medical condition of the Plaintiff in this case, there is no negligent warning case.

 It used to be easy back in the old days.
-You had lawyers running Yellow Page ads and you had lawyers with illegal runners.
+You had lawyers running Yellow Page ads, and you had lawyers with illegal runners.
 Think Danny DeVito in Rainmaker.
 (Fun fact: Claire Danes was in that 1997 movie.)
-Oh, yeah, and you had people getting personal injury cases the old fashioned way: doing good work and it spreading by word of mouth.
+Oh, yeah, and you had people getting personal injury cases the old fashioned way: doing good work and word of mouth.

 Matt Dolman, a good lawyer in Florida, has been pointing out some of the weakness in doing this, targeting the problems with what some health care providers have been doing, specifically 411 PAIN and its progeny.
 Matt argues that while 411 PAIN pushes itself as a “lawyer referral service” it is is really a health care provider answering service that pushes its own services.

 This is an interesting case.
 Adrian Vasquez, an 18-year-old Panamanian fisherman who pulled a Louis Zamperini by surviving 28 days at sea before being rescued by the Ecuadorian navy, has filed a lawsuit in Florida against Princess Cruise Lines